MBA Interview Pitfalls and How to Avoid Them

 MBA Interview Pitfall #3: Telling stories that are too complex.

 A final pitfall we commonly see is responding to behavioral questions (‘tell me about a time when…’) with stories that require too much upfront context.
-In our experience, candidates are more apt to flub a complicated story or tell it in a way that is confusing to the interviewer.
-This makes it difficult for the interviewer to accurately recall what you told them when it comes time to submit their evaluation and, to be honest, people tend to zone out when they don’t follow what someone is talking about.
+Candidates often struggle with complicated stories.
+Consequently, they may present information in a way that confuses the interviewer.
+This confusion makes it difficult for the interviewer to recall your evaluation details.
+Furthermore, listeners tend to lose focus when they cannot follow the narrative.

-More importantly, however, spending too much time sharing the upfront context of a story limits the amount of time you can spend on your actions, which are ultimately what you want to emphasize most.
+Crucially, excessive context limits the time available to discuss your actions.
+Since your actions are the most important element, they deserve the most emphasis.
 Practice your stories out loud and focus on those where you can cover the ‘setup’ in ~30-45 seconds (max).
 You want to keep your answer to a behavioral question around two minutes, give or take, so this leaves plenty of time to cover your actions and the ‘result’ of the story.

 Did you know that we provide mock interview sessions accompanied by written feedback?
 We’d love to help you prepare.
 Reach out to learn more.